Meet the Experts

 Carrie Ann Terrell, MD

-Dr. Terrell is an ob-gyn who serves as associate professor and division director of Obstetrics, Gynecology, Midwifery, and Family Planning at the University of Minnesota.
+Dr. Terrell is an ob-gyn who serves as associate professor and director of the Division of Obstetrics, Gynecology, Midwifery & Family Planning at the University of Minnesota.
 She also serves as the medical director of the Women’s Health Specialists Clinic at the University of Minnesota.
 She is an ACOG Fellow.

 Jumesha Wade, PhD